Unknown-User-Berlin/Panacea-Lab/README.md

 ## How is it used?

 It should be an app but there should also be a website.
 It would be conceivable for users to log in using their LinkedIn account or via Google or Apple.
 Registration should be as simple as possible and users should decide for themselves which data they want to provide and which not.
+The heart of the app and the website should be an AI solution that generates and produces the perfect match value - transparently and comprehensibly!
+It should not work with tracking or cookies, it must be much more modern, social and civilised.
 AI-based CV screening is used to make suggestions and create a scoring system: For example: Creativity 7/10; Communication 9/10; Working with customers 4/10; Social interest 7/10; Scientific 8/10....and then a scoring or similar is determined, this is compared with vacancies and matches are generated.
-You could offer it for free or for a fee (e.g. recruiter is looking for a suitable candidate, if he wants to see the profile, he or she needs a premium account)
+You could offer it for free or for a fee (e.g. recruiter is looking for a suitable candidate, if he wants to see the profile, he or she needs a premium account).
+The score should be made up of at least 25 parameters, which should enable excellent profiling.
+It is essential that people also state their private interests and hobbies in order to achieve an effective match.

 ## Data sources and AI methods